 For office hour meetings at other times, please use my online scheduler.
 Available meeting times will be updated weekly.
 You are welcome to sign-up for a meeting slot 24 hrs before a selected time.
 Meetings take place at my office hours Zoom link (above).

 The University of Montana acknowledges that we are in the aboriginal territories of the Salish and Kalispel people.
 We honor the path they have always shown us in caring for this place for the generations to come.

-Associate Professor, Linguistics Program, Department of Anthropology
+Professor, Linguistics Program, Department of Anthropology

-I am an Associate Professor in the Linguistics Program which is housed in the Department of Anthropology.
+I am a Professor in the Linguistics Program which is housed in the Department of Anthropology.
 My research interests lie in a variety of areas of linguistics, and I have done research in phonology, morphology, syntax and semantics.
 My doctoral dissertation, based on original fieldwork, focused on the aspectual system of Skwxwú7mesh (a.k.a.
 Squamish), a Central Salish language spoken in British Columbia, Canada (and related to the Salish language spoken here in Montana).
-My interests include language description, and analysis (in particular, Indigenous languages of North America and (more recently) Bantu languages of East Africa), issues in language documentation and revitalization, data collection and research methodologies in linguistic fieldwork, dialect variation (especially Montana English), tense and aspect systems, number systems, among others.
+My interests include language description and analysis (in particular, Indigenous languages of North America and (more recently) Bantu languages of East Africa), issues in language documentation and revitalization, data collection and research methodologies in linguistic fieldwork, dialect variation (especially Montana English), tense and aspect systems, among others.
 I have experience conducting fieldwork with speakers of Salish languages, Algonquian languages, and East Ruvu Bantu languages of Tanzania.
 I am interested in dispelling myths about language and promoting an appreciation of linguistic diversity - check out my TEDx talk on this topic!

 Dissertation: Aspectual Distinctions in Skwxwú7mesh